 This refers to countries where the particular company faces a high risk of having adverse impacts on human rights.
 Country profiles by well-known NGOs, state authorities as well as dialogue with the local management and business partners will help companies in identifying these countries.

-The 30+ human rights are wide-ranging.
+The 30+ human rights are wide-ranging and cover various aspects of life.
 Examples of human rights are:

 Human rights due diligence processes refer to the ongoing management processes a company has in place to meet its responsibility to respect human rights.
 They depend on the size, sector, operating context and the specific human rights risk profile of the company.
 These processes allow the company to track its risks of having an adverse impact on human rights and to identify the actions needed to prevent and mitigate them.